Good Sam (TV series)

-Good Sam is an American medical drama television series created by Katie Wech for CBS, starring Sophia Bush and Jason Isaacs, which premiered on January 5, 2022.
-In May 2022, the series was canceled after one season.
+Good Sam is an American medical drama television series created by Katie Wech for CBS, starring Sophia Bush and Jason Isaacs which premiered on January 5, 2022.
+In May 2022, after receiving low ratings over the course of their 13 episode season, the series was canceled.

 Premise

 Heart surgeon Dr. Samantha Griffith (Sophia Bush) becomes the top surgeon at Lakeshore Sentinel Hospital after her boss and father, Dr. Rob Griffith (Jason Isaacs), falls into a coma.
 Her life becomes complicated when he awakens and wants to resume surgery, which means Samantha would be supervising him.